 Further expanding upon both the themes and concepts that he explored with his 2013 acclaimed award-winning short film THE LAST TIME I SAW RICHARD (if you haven’t seen it, you should check out as well since it actually kind of acts as a prequel to this film), writer/director Nicholas Verso has brilliantly crafted a horror/drama that I found to be equally creepy, riveting and powerful.
 While a film as ambitious as BOYS IN THE TREES is would be a pretty daunting task to any filmmaker to make but in Verso’s hands, he executes it brilliantly.
 It’s beautifully directed film that from the very first frame to the very last, you an tell that Verso had both a clear passion and vision for it.
 Every aspect of the film from the shots, score, soundtrack, production/costume design, dreamlike atmosphere and characters were meticulously thought out down to the last detail.
 Plus he knows how to balance the film’s mixture of teen drama, fantasy and horror without it ever feeling uneven at all.
 Especially when it comes to film’s horror and fantastical elements, which I thought were really well done in how they were handled.
 While it works superbly as both a fantasy and a horror film, it’s the coming-of-age teen drama angle of BOYS IN THE TREES that’s really the true soul of the film.
 Since I was high school myself around the same time as this film was set, this was this part that really got me the most and I definitely could relate to what the characters were going through emotionally in the story.
 Even though the story is set in 1997, the themes that Verso’s script explores are very universal (friendship, peer pressure, bullying, fitting in, leaving behind your childhood, following your dreams etc.) and it gives the film a timeless quality to it that I think will resonate with people on a personal level.
 Plus it helps that Verso knows how to tap into the mindset of what teenagers are actually like.
 While they could have easily have been approach in that makes them feel rather superficial, his multi-layered script does a terrific job at fully developing its teen characters in an honest way.
 It really gives the young talented cast that Verso assembled for the film some really meaty roles to chew on.

 When it comes to the performances from the young cast, there’s no question in my mind though that BOYS IN THE TRESS definitely belongs to both Toby Wallace (‘Corey’) and Gulliver McGrath, who play the film’s main protagonists ‘Corey’ and ‘Jonah’ respectively.
 Both Wallace and McGrath were absolutely terrific in their roles and I found their character’s friendship to be rather compelling.
 In the beginning both ‘Corey’ & ‘Jonah’ are former friends who are now basically strangers to each other but once they reunite and head out on their walk, we learn more about their past history with each other and what happened to them in their lives after they went their separate ways as kids.
 It’s these elements that I thought really added a lot of dimension to the film and both actors were able to convey those aspects with their performances perfectly.
 Among the supporting cast, I thought that both Mitzi Ruhlmann (‘Romany’) and Justin Holborow (‘Jango’) were quite impressive in their roles as well.
 While both they could have been complete cliches, both the actors and Verso’s script brought some interesting layers to their characters that made them a bit more fleshed out.
 Another aspect of the film that I loved was the soundtrack, which has a great nostalgic mix of songs from ’90s from both Australian and international acts (Spiderbait, Marilyn Manson, Bush, Rammstein, Gary Numan, Garbage etc.).
 Each song was used perfectly throughout the film and most of them actually enhanced the scene they were featured in to great effect.
 Plus Marden Dean’s cinematography is absolutely stunning and visually stylish, the music score by Shinjuku Thief was brilliantly done and I liked that Verso’s utilises Halloween as an important part of both the story and characters, which actually gives it a purpose rather than just having it as ‘cool’ backdrop to set the film at.
 Now you’re probably wondering was there any negative aspects that I had with the film?
 Actually to be honest, I don’t really have that many.
 It’s not to say that the film doesn’t have any flaws, I just found them to be quite minor.
-The only major one I can think of is that where the film goes with its story can be really predictable at times and there some point turns that I definitely saw coming a mile away.
+The only major one I can think of is that where the film goes with its story can be really predictable at times and there are some point turns that I definitely saw coming a mile away.
 However despite that, it didn’t really bother me too much in the end though.

 Overall while BOYS IN THE TREES may not be the straight up full-blown horror film that I expected it to be, it doesn’t change the fact that it’s still a pretty amazing and ambitious film that I found to be absolutely captivating from beginning to end.
 Writer/director Nicholas Verso really did a fantastic job at creating a film that superbly combines together horror, surrealism, fantasy and coming-of-age drama successfully as a whole.
 It’s up there for me as one of the best Australian horror films of the pass few years.
 Like I said while it probably won’t be for everyone (especially if you’re a truly hardcore horror fan) but if you give it a chance, I have a feeling that it will resonate with you as it did with me.
 It truly is a special film.
 I highly recommend everyone to check it out and I won’t be surprise that after you’ve finished watching it, it’s going to be a new staple to your Halloween viewing list.
-It definitely deserves to be the next great Halloween classic.

 Note: BOYS IN THE TREES is now available for streaming on Netflix U.S. & U.K. and rent/buy from iTunes Australia & U.K. Also check out director Nicholas Verso’s acclaimed short film THE LAST TIME I SAW RICHARD here.